Rebuilding Place in the Urban Space

 I lived in DC during the bad times in the 80s and 90s, and am a fervent believer in broken windows policing theory.

-In general, especially in progressive academia, it has a bad rep because most departments interpreted it as "zero tolerance policing" with a lack of focus on major crimes and the creation of a siege mentality by arresting people for the least transgression, like lack of a seatbelt (also see "Looking Through Broken Windows: The Impact of Neighborhood Disorder on Aggression and Fear of Crime Is an Artifact of Research Design" Annual Review of Criminology, "Why the Fraudulent 'Broken Windows' Theory of Policing Refuses to Die," Current Affairs).
+In general, especially in progressive academia, it has a bad rep because most departments interpreted it as "zero tolerance policing" with a lack of focus on major crimes and the creation of a siege mentality by arresting people for the least transgression, like an unbuckled seatbelt (also see "Looking Through Broken Windows: The Impact of Neighborhood Disorder on Aggression and Fear of Crime Is an Artifact of Research Design" Annual Review of Criminology, "Why the Fraudulent 'Broken Windows' Theory of Policing Refuses to Die," Current Affairs).

 What I got out of Moskos book are a few key things.

 First, the interviews make clear that Bratton and the top people believed that crime could be suppressed.
 CompStat was about (re)focusing police time towards proactiveness.
+"Cops on Dots" -- putting cops where crime is occurring--as some people called

 Bratton's team believed that by addressing pattern crime, and arresting perpetrators crime would drop.